-Glaukos is a relatively small asteroid that shares Jupiter's orbit around the sun.
+Glaukos is a large asteroid that shares Jupiter's orbit around the sun.
 NASA JPL has not classified Glaukos as potentially hazardous because its orbit does not bring it close to Earth.

 Glaukos orbits the sun every 4,390 days (12.02 years), coming as close as 5.07 AU and reaching as far as 5.42 AU from the sun.
-Glaukos is about 47.6 kilometers in diameter, making it larger than most asteroids, comparable in size to the U.S. state of Rhode Island.
+Glaukos is about 47.6 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the U.S. state of Rhode Island.

 The rotation of Glaukos has been observed.
 It completes a rotation on its axis every 5.99 days.